BonsaiDen/JavaScript-Garden/doc/this.md

 ## How `this` works

-JavaScript has, at first glance, a very strange concept of what `this` refers to.
-There are exactly five different ways in which the value of `this` can get set.
+JavaScript has a different concept of what `this` refers to than most other languages do.
+There are exactly **five** different ways in which the value of `this` can be bound in the language.

 ### The global scope